plokhotnyuk/jsoniter-scala/README.md

 - Codecs can be generated for primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, tuples, `java.util.UUID`, `java.time.*`, Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types listed here
-- Case classes should be defined as a top-level class or directly inside of another class or object and with a public constructor that has one list of arguments for all non-transient fields
+- Case classes should be defined as a top-level class or directly inside of another class or object and with a primary constructor that has one list of arguments for all non-transient fields
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID`, `java.time.*`, and value classes for any of them